Blaze autumn leaves illumine things I know

 The peak of man, a many seasoned reign

-Much longer than the sway of scented flower
+Much longer than the span of leaf or flower,

-And with the dregs of time so rests his hour.
+There with the dregs of time to rest his hour.

 What can one do but yet enjoy the bloom